rotators/Fo1in2/Tools/ModdersPack/scripting/arrays.md

 ***
 ### ARRAYS CONCEPT

 Arrays are created and manipulated with the array functions.
 An array must first be created with `create_array` or `temp_array`, specifying how many data elements the array can hold.
-You can store any of ints, floats and strings in an array, and can mix all 3 in a single array.
-The ID returned by `create/temp_array` can then be used with the other array functions.
+You can store any of `int`, `float` and `string` in an array, and can mix all 3 in a single array.
+The ID returned by `create_array` or `temp_array` can then be used with the other array functions.
 Arrays are shared between all scripts (i.e. you can call `create_array` from one script, and then use the returned ID from another script).
 They are also saved across savegames.

 *You must remember to free any arrays you create with `create_array` when you are done with them, or you will leak memory.*